TRELLIS CAPITAL L3C — Fund Manager

 Dave is the Director of Farm Stewardship at Glynwood, an agricultural non-profit in Cold Spring, NY.
 He is responsible for Glynwood’s farm apprentice program and serves start-up farm businesses through the Hudson Valley Farm Business Incubator.
 Dave also contributes to regional farm education and land access efforts, and develops Glynwood's land use strategies to ensure best management practices.
 Dave holds a Bachelor of Arts in Political Science from Susquehanna University and a Certificate in Nonprofit Management from Purchase College.

 Stephen Filler -

 Steve Filler, an attorney with business and financing expertise, has a deep commitment to sustainable agriculture.
 He leads legal and business development at Joule Assets, a firm focusing on energy reduction, community choice aggregation and community solar.
-He has worked with start-ups, established businesses, investors and non-profits to create innovative legal/financing structures aligning the interests of businesses and all stakeholders.
+He has worked with start-ups, established businesses, investors and non-profits to create innovative legal/financing structures aligning the interests of businesses and stakeholders.
 Steve co-founded CSRHub which provides corporate social responsibility ratings of nearly 5,000 companies.

 Timothy Biello (Farmer Seat) -